Dallas toddler mauled by coyote on front porch, hospitalized

 The lack of fear of humans can be disastrous for the coyote, said Robert M. Timm, a retired wildlife biologist with the University of California's Hopland Research & Extension Center who has long studied the history of human contact with coyotes.

 A report Timm co-authored for the Fall 2017 edition of the journal Human-Wildlife Interactions cited a 2009 study that tabulated 142 reported coyote attacks on humans in the United States and Canada over almost a half-century from 1960 to 2006.
-A 2011 study recorded 26 coyote attacks on humans in Canada between 1995-2010.
+A 2011 study recorded 26 coyote attacks on humans in Canada between 1995 and 2010.

 "This is a difficult problem to manage, given the diversity of public attitudes toward coyotes, especially in suburban areas," he said in an email to The Associated Press.
 "It quickly becomes a political nightmare for cities, counties, and public agencies, as many people oppose any lethal control of wildlife, which at times is the only solution when some individual coyotes become habituated to living in suburbia to the extent that they attack pets and humans."